BACK

 Position: Building Scientist

-Sam Myers is a building scientist and trainer for Retrotec where he teaches building performance concepts at conferences and training events, conducts field studies, and assists Retrotec with new product designs.
-During the COVID-19 pandemic, most of the industry’s conferences and tradeshows have been moved to online platforms.
-To keep providing the industry with quality educational material, Sam built a virtual training lab at his home where he has taught and trained contractors and consultants all over the world.
-Sam has also spent several years as a building scientist with Advanced Energy — one of the most respected efficiency consultancies in North America — where he managed field operations for building performance programs and served housing developers that included Habitat for Humanity.
-He holds a Master of Science degree from East Carolina University, is a certified HERS Rater, and is a licensed real estate broker.
-Sam lives in Wilmington, North Carolina.
+Sam Myers is a building scientist and trainer for Retrotec where he teaches building performance concepts at conferences and training events, conducts field studies, and assists Retrotec with new product designs. .
+Sam has also spent several years as a building scientist with Advanced Energy where he worked as a HERS Rater, managed field operations for building performance programs, and served housing developers that included Habitat for Humanity.
+He holds a Master of Science degree focusing on the built environment from East Carolina University.

 No tags found